Russian cyber group Star Blizzard unleashes a global spear-phishing attack

 Verify the identity of the sender before opening any attachments or downloading any files.
 You can do this by checking their email address, social media profile, or other online presence.
 If you are not sure, you can contact them through another channel to confirm.

 Use strong and unique passwords for your online accounts and change them regularly.
 Be sure to use separate passwords for email accounts and try to avoid re-using the same passwords over and over again.
-Using the same password across multiple platforms will always make you more vulnerable because if one account gets hacked, they all get hacked.
 You can also use a password manager to store and generate secure passwords for you.
 This way, you can prevent cybercriminals like Star Blizzard hackers from accessing your accounts if they compromise one of them.

 Enable two-factor authentication (2FA) for your online accounts whenever possible.
 This adds an extra layer of security by requiring a code or a device to log in.
 This way, even if the Russian hacking group gets your password, they won’t be able to access your account without the second factor.